scenariomartin/EnglishWords/words.md

  troop 1
 surrender vun
  surrealist ij
-conform ::coincide consensus ,a genuine leader is not a seeker of consensus. comply  ,if people comply
+conform jvu ::coincide consensus ,a genuine leader is not a seeker of consensus. comply  ,if people comply
 //believe
 convince